 Sunoco Logistics, L.P.
 (Sunoco) filed petitions in late March 2014 to the Pennsylvania Public Utility Commission (PUC) for exemptions from local zoning in municipalities impacted by its Mariner East pipeline project.
-During the first phase of the project, Sunoco converted an existing oil pipeline to transport natural gas liquids, including ethane, propane and butane at a higher pressure than natural gas.
-This called from the expansion of the line between Houston, PA and Delmont, PA as well as the construction of 17 valve stations and 18 pumping stations between Houston and Marcus Hook, an export facility on the east coast.
-The project spans more than 300 miles crossing over 2,700 different properties for which Sunoco must obtain easements.
+During the first phase of the project, Sunoco converted an existing oil pipeline (Mariner East 1) to transport natural gas liquids — including ethane, propane and butane — at a higher pressure than natural gas.
+The second phase (Mariner East 2) would span over 300 miles across 17 counties carrying natural gas liquids, including propane, butane, and ethane, which are 150 times more flammable that natural gas.
+The pipeline will cross many streams, wetlands and waterways, including crossing under the Yough near Sutersville, threatening the health and safety of our watershed.

 In July 2016, Pennsylvania Commonwealth Court affirmed a lower court decision that Sunoco is a public utility corporation, and that Mariner East 2 provides a public service to Pennsylvanians.
 As a public utility corporation, Sunoco would have the right to use eminent domain to obtain right-of-ways when landowners are unwilling to sign easements for the pipelines.
 Recent court decisions, however, have put Sunoco’s public utility status into some question.

 DEP previously issued a multitude of deficiency letters to Sunoco in September 2016 in response to the earlier versions of the company’s Mariner East 2 permit applications, outlining hundreds of areas in need of improvement.
 Since 2002, Sunoco has received 262 incident reports and 32 enforcement actions from the Pipeline and Hazardous Materials Safety Administration (PHMSA), as well as 17 Notice of Probable Violation orders resulting in over $2.3 million in proposed and enforced fines.